thoughtram/angular-master-class-jump-start-exercise-descriptions/exercises/jump-start-tutorial/exercise-9_async-pipe.md

 # Exercise: Async Pipe

-We can fine-tune our `ContactsApp` a little bit futher before we reached the end of this tutorial by using `AsyncPipe` in combination with our observables data structures.
+We can fine-tune our `ContactsAppComponent` a little bit further before we reached the end of this tutorial by using `AsyncPipe` in combination with our observables data structures.

 ## Scenario